TehDongus/percolation/README.md

 Uses edu.princeton.cs.algs4.WeightedQuickUnionUF from their [free library](https://algs4.cs.princeton.edu/code/).

 My submission got an 99/100 with backwash resolved.
-The missing point was due to failing a minor test (I called a function 2 more times than was in percolationstats than was necessary, however this has no real impact on performance)
+The missing point was due to failing a minor test (I called some functions 2-3 more times in percolationstats than was necessary, however this has no real impact on performance)

 Snippit of feedback log:
 Count calls to StdStats.mean() and StdStats.stddev()